Subnavigation

 Do not position the subnavigation above the primary navigation.

-There should be at least two links minimum.
+There should be at least two links in subnavigation.

-Be careful about displaying too many links, some of them will become hidden even at large breakpoints.
+Avoid displaying too many links.
+Some will become hidden, even at large breakpoints.

 Do not add extra spacing or stretch the width of links.